SeduceProject/piseduce_doc/_posts/administration/2020-04-24-customize-environment-images.md

 After decompressing the archive, we get the file *raspbian-lite.img*.

 ### Increase the size of the Raspbian image
 In this example, we increase the size of the image by 1&nbsp;GB.
-Take care of increase as little as possible the image size because the deployment time is heavily dependent on this size.
+Take care of increasing as little as possible the image size because the deployment time is heavily dependent on this size.
 * Append zeros to the image file
 ```
 dd if=/dev/zero bs=1M count=1024 >> raspbian-lite.img
 ```
 * Expand the partition
 Delete the second partition, then, create a partition with the whole space.
 Note the value of the fist sector of the second partition before deleting it.
 Replace the first_sector by the value of the first sector of the second partition.